-What to Do Following a Car or Truck Accident (FAQ)
+What to do Following a Car or Truck Accident (FAQ)

 Being involved in a serious traffic accident is hardly something that anyone plans for, yet hundreds of thousands of Americans are injured or killed every year in unexpected and deadly highway and urban automobile, commercial truck and motorcycle-related roadway wrecks.
 To find oneself laid up in a hospital bed with serious of life-threatening injuries is almost as much of a shock as the initial crash.
 But finding out that one’s hospital bills could amount to tens of thousands of dollars is enough to make a person wonder which is worse: the accident or the recovery.

-As personal injury lawyers working in the Baltimore area, the attorneys at Lebowitz & Mzhen, LLC, are always ready to speak with individuals who have been hurt in a car, truck or motorcycle crash.
+As personal injury lawyers working in the Baltimore area, the attorneys at Lebowitz & Mzhen Personal Injury Lawyers, are always ready to speak with individuals who have been hurt in a car, truck or motorcycle crash.
 We have a great deal of training and skill in auto accident law, as well as litigation experience in cases involving claims against automobile insurance companies.
 Although many road accidents are the result of a simple mistake on another person’s part, the victims of serious collisions end up hospitalized and facing weeks or months of recovery time.
 Even those who fully recover from the physical trauma can end up being bankrupted by the medical and rehabilitation costs.

 As personal injury lawyers representing individuals hurt in traffic incidents across Maryland as well as in the District of Columbia, our firm believes that roadway collisions caused by negligent motorists should in no way result in the victim paying out of his own pocket for medical care necessitated by an accident he did not cause.
 Holding the responsible party accountable for his or her mistake is one of our primary concerns when fighting for our clients.